INTERVIEW BY MARKO SYRJÄLÄ AND SAMI RUOKANGAS

-I was actually going to ask about your cooperation with Desmond because if I’m right you were the only European band who did work with Desmond at that time?
+I was actually going to ask about your cooperation with Desmond because, if I’m right, you were the only European band who worked with Desmond at that time?

-How did is come about in the first place?
+How did it come about in the first place?

-STEVE: That was a publishing company… I mean he’d written all the Bon Jovi stuff like “You Give Love a Bad Name”, “Living on a Prayer” with Jon and Ritchie, and our publisher said we’re playing some stuff with you on it, would you like to go over to U.S and we’re like yeah.
-So we went over to Woodstock, yeah Woodstock Studios, we was doing Bonnie Tyler at the time he’d worked with Joan Jett and Bonnie Tyler and me and my brother spent about four or five days there just working.
-He just sees it very, very out there guy to work with you know.
+STEVE: That was a publishing company… I mean, he’d written all the Bon Jovi stuff like “You Give Love a Bad Name,” “Living on a Prayer” with Jon and Ritchie, and our publisher said we’re playing some stuff with you on it, would you like to go over to the U.S and we’re like yeah.
+So we went over to Woodstock, yeah Woodstock Studios, he was working with Bonnie Tyler at the time.
+He’d worked with Joan Jett and Bonnie Tyler, and my brother and I spent about four or five days there just working.
+He just sees it very, very out-there guy to work with, you know.
 The way he writes is something like I’ve never seen.
-It’s like he sits down, he used to sit down, you go in the studio, he’d just sit on a piano and he’d start going [sounds] and then he just sings the hook line.
-He was just going [sounds], really just out there attitude.
-And he said what about this and everything he writes you can more or less hear an audience singing it, it’s all so blatantly commercial and it’s very clever.
+It’s like he sits down, he used to sit down, you go in the studio, he’d just sit on a piano, and he’d start going [sounds], and then he just sings the hook line.
+He was just going [sounds], really just out-there attitude.
+And he said, what about this and everything he writes?
+You can more or less hear an audience singing it, it’s all so blatantly commercial, and it’s very clever.
 But he doesn’t write in any kind of way I’ve ever written with anyone before.
 He’s got his own way of doing things.

 How was it to work with him?

 STEVE: It was brilliant.
-What you do is I mean Desmond gives you the idea and then basically you take it away and finish the song, that’s how it is you know.
+What you do is, I mean, Desmond gives you the idea, and then basically you take it away and finish the song; that’s how it is, you know.
 And I think that’s how Jon and Ritchie Sambora wrote with him as well.
-He probably came up with the theme of the song or he did with the stuff we did.
-But he won’t finish the song because Desmond is like, it’s like he’ll write for three hours with you then he’ll go write with Dionne Warwick.
+He probably came up with the theme of the song, or he did with the stuff we did.
+But he won’t finish the song because Desmond is like, it’s like he’ll write for three hours with you, then he’ll write with Dionne Warwick.
 And then he’ll do three hours with each person.
-It’s like you know he’ll write with you, then he’s off and he’ll write with somebody else, you know, so he’s a busy man.
-He’s made a few quid “laughs”
+It’s like you know he’ll write with you, then he’s off, and he’ll write with somebody else, you know, so he’s a busy man.
+He’s made a few quid “laughs.”

 You had no problems or artistic disagreements when you were working with him?

 PETE: Oh no, he’s great, no really he’s great because that way—I think what it is you get to put your stamp on the songs so you basically can make it sound like your band.
-It’s not a Desmond Child, they will have their own stamp but if you listen to thinks like “Bad Luck” and “Burn My Heart Down” and listen to Bon Jovi and all that stuff Desmond writes there’s a certain structure to them.
+It’s not a Desmond Child.
+They will have their own stamp, but if you listen to things like “Bad Luck” and “Burn My Heart Down” and listen to Bon Jovi and all that stuff Desmond writes, there’s a certain structure to them.

 STEVE: Yeah, so it does work that way.
-He just, they do sound like Desmond Child songs but you get to put your own stamp on them you know, which is a good thing.
+They just sound like Desmond Child songs, but you get to put your own stamp on them, you know, which is a good thing.

 TOUCH OF SOUL

-One of many songs that people remember about FM is your brilliant version of old soul classic “I Heard It Through the Grapevine”.
+One of many songs that people remember about FM is your brilliant version of the old soul classic “I Heard It Through the Grapevine.”
 How you ended up picking that song and record it for TAKIN’ IT TO THE STREETS?

 Yeah, it’s a great version.

-STEVE: Because it’s totally different, I think it works you know what I mean.
-If you try and copy the original where we’re so totally removed from the original that it works…
+STEVE: Because it’s totally different, I think it works, you know what I mean.
+If you try and copy the original where we’re so totally removed from the original, it works…

 PETE: We did “Get Ready” on DEAD MANS SHOES.

 STEVE: Yeah, yeah.
-But now we don’t really thought about it, we’re writing songs in our fashion so we’re just kind of doing our own stuff for the moment you know.
+But now we don’t really think about it.
+We’re writing songs in our fashion, so we’re just kind of doing our own stuff for the moment, you know.

-Who has been your biggest influences for singing?
+Who has been your biggest influence on singing?

 STEVE: Yeah, that’s true.
 I think it’s just what you grew up with now.
 I think so many singers who sing hard rock just have listened to hard rock.
 So they sing it in the same style as all the other people, whereas I just sing like that anyway.
-I was in a soul band when I was 13 you know but I can sing that stuff.
-That’s what I did for four or five years so I grew up singing that stuff from a very young age you know.
-So you never get rid of it do you.
-That’s what you start doing, you know, so it doesn’t come naturally for some singers you know.
+I was in a soul band when I was 13, you know, but I can sing that stuff.
+That’s what I did for four or five years, so I grew up singing that stuff from a very young age, you know.
+So you never get rid of it, do you?
+You know that’s what you start doing, so it doesn’t come naturally for some singers, you know.
 Same as I can’t sing like Ronnie James Dio, that wouldn’t come naturally to me, I couldn’t do it, or Bruce Dickinson.
-That’s their style of singing and this is my style of singing you know.
+That’s their style of singing, and this is my style of singing, you know.

-In late 80’s early 90’s, there were many changes in the band.
-Your brother Chris left the band, you changed record labels and so on… Was that all too much in such short period?
+In the late 80’s early 90’s, there were many changes in the band.
+Your brother Chris left the band; you changed record labels, and so on… Was that all too much in such a short period?

 STEVE: You could be right, probably.
-I mean the whole thing was my brother decided because the TOUGH IT OUT tour was really intense, lots of gigs, never at home.
-And I think he’d just had enough and he just came to me one day and just said I don’t want to jack with you, I can’t be doing this anymore.
+I mean, the whole thing was my brother decided because the TOUGH IT OUT tour was really intense, lots of gigs, never at home.
+And I think he’d just had enough, and he just came to me one day and just said I don’t want to jack with you, I can’t be doing this anymore.
 And I was a bit shocked.
-I said well think about it and see what you think so Chris went and obviously he’d only ever worked the guitar part of the work so it was through me I threw it around a bit and tried to find somebody to replace him because he has quite a melodic unique style of playing.
-And as you said the record company said we could have stayed with Epic but we chose to leave Epic.
+I said, well, think about it and see what you think, so Chris went, and obviously he’d only ever worked the guitar part of the work, so it was through me I threw it around a bit and tried to find somebody to replace him because he has quite a melodic unique style of playing.
+And as you said, the record company said we could have stayed with Epic, but we chose to leave Epic.
 That doesn’t happen very often.
-Why we did that I couldn’t tell you but what it was basically we didn’t think we were going anywhere with them.
-We made two albums and we kept touring the same territories and we just, they were having a battle on both sides of the Atlantic, we were going to take over the band, we wanted to bring them to America so the Americans saw the British side, and we were making no headway.
-I remember going to a meeting, we went in and they said right we’re doing another album and we already owed them a fortune.
-So we stood to make no money ever in our lives if we’d have stayed with them so we just said why are we doing another album, you know.
-And after a lot of stuff we managed to get out.
-And so that was our choice actually.
-We sort of had a pairing with TAKIN’ IT TO THE STREETS, we were finding our way really, we just didn’t know what we wanted to do and then we got it back together with APHRODISIAC, I think which I really love that album you know.
+I couldn’t tell you why we did that, but what it was basically, we didn’t think we were going anywhere with them.
+We made two albums, and we kept touring the same territories.
+They were having a battle on both sides of the Atlantic, we were going to take over the band, we wanted to bring them to America, so the Americans saw the British side, and we were making no headway.
+I remember going to a meeting, we went in, and they said right we’re doing another album, and we already owed them a fortune.
+So we stood to make no money ever in our lives if we’d have stayed with them, so we just said, why are we doing another album, you know.
+And after a lot of stuff, we managed to get out.
+And so that was our choice, actually.
+We sort of had a pairing with TAKIN’ IT TO THE STREETS.
+We were finding our way really, we just didn’t know what we wanted to do, and then we got it back together with APHRODISIAC, I think which I really love that album, you know.

 STEVE: I think definitely the whole music scene started to change and we soon became really unfashionable.
 It just got harder and harder and harder.

-STEVE: We came to a decision that it’s probably best thing to do now, we were all good friends, was just to stop.
+STEVE: We decided that it’s probably the best thing to do now.
+We were all good friends, and it was just time to stop.
 It was impossible to continue.
-We were just not making any headway, so—we could have just carried on putting out the records and to be honest with you the records were getting harder to write because you are fairly uninspired because your music wasn’t happening at that time.
-So you’re a bit like why are we doing this now, why don’t we just call it a day and we went off and did, write some songs for this side project which was completely different to FM.
-And so they were easier writing than the FM stuff at that time and we just needed to stop you know so that’s why we quit.
+We were just not making any headway, so—we could have just carried on putting out the records, and to be honest with you, the records were getting harder to write because you are fairly uninspired because your music wasn’t happening at that time.
+You’re a bit like, why are we doing this now?
+Why don’t we just call it a day, and we went off and did, write some songs for this side project that was completely different from FM.
+And so they were easier writing than the FM stuff at that time, and we just needed to stop, you know, so that’s why we quit.

 So what if we go now back to the recording session of the very last FM album back then, DEAD MAN’S SHOES.
 What kind of memoirs you have from those sessions?

 STEVE: That was—you tell me.
-No, DEAD MAN’S SHOES to be honest was the beginning of us probably winding it down.
+No, DEAD MAN’S SHOES, to be honest, was the beginning of us probably winding it down.
 We kind of, it was a very bitter album, nobody was really satisfied.
-I was already thinking the only thing I was going to do after which I found is never very helpful so the album, it was basically we had to make another record, a contractual obligation.
+I was already thinking the only thing I was going to do after which I found is never very helpful.
+Hence, the album was; basically, we had to make another record, a contractual obligation.

-At that time, most of the bands of your style had quit or attempted to change their style into acurrent style but you didn’t do that.
+At that time, most of your style bands had quit or attempted to follow the musical trends, but you didn’t do that.

-STEVE: I think you’ve got to be honest and not cheat your fans because you know the thing with people that follow bands is they will keep buying your product.
-But if you know in your heart that it’s not really your best work then it’s just cheating really, isn’t it.
+STEVE: I think you’ve got to be honest and not cheat your fans because you know what people who follow bands will keep buying your product.
+But if you know in your heart that it’s not really your best work, then it’s just cheating, really, isn’t it?
 It’s time to stop.
-And now we’re like we’re 20 again, now we’re back—not quite you know, but—so we sort of as I say the songs are coming fast.
-Jim, Jem and the band have been brilliant, I mean it’s given us a real boost you know and it’s great.
-The band now to me is as good as it’s ever been.
+And now we’re like we’re 20 again, and now we’re back—not quite, you know, but—so we sort of as I say the songs are coming fast.
+Jim, Jem, and the band have been brilliant.
+I mean, it’s given us a real boost, you know, and it’s great.
+The band now, to me, is as good as it’s ever been.

 PETE: The band now sounds more like the band of INDISCREET in top hour kind of thing.
-And there’s been there’s a kind of alliance of long term fans saying it’s more powerful than ever and new album, that’s the best stuff they’ve heard from the band since 1986 or something like that.
+And there’s been there’s a kind of alliance of long-term fans saying it’s more powerful than ever and a new album.
+That’s the best stuff they’ve heard from the band since 1986 or something like that.

 Steve, by the way, what is your brother Chris doing these days?